-The hotel is located a few steps from the O2 Arena and around a 5 minute walk from North Greenwich Tube station which is around 30 minutes to 1 hours ride from central London depending on where you are heading.
+The hotel is located a few steps from the O2 Arena and around a 5-minute walk from North Greenwich Tube station which is around 30 minutes to a 1-hour ride from central London depending on where you are heading.

 The hotel is also convenient for flights out of London City Airport.
 The airport is just 3 stops away via the DLR which is east London’s Docklands Light Railway.
 I love the DLR.
 These driverless trains travel on rails which are mainly around 10m in the sky making it a picturesque way to travel around this side of the city.

 Beyond the O2 and stations, there is no high street to explore in the vicinity of the hotel, but you can easily connect to charming Greenwich by riverboat.
 It is well worth spending an afternoon in Greenwich; it’s packed full of history with the Royal Observatory, the historic ship the Cutty Sark, and a green park which extends up a hill, offering excellent views of London.